oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/08-spm/spm.md

 ## Introduction

-In this lab, you use SQL Plan Management to ensure that certain SQLs always use a specified plan.
-When you have identified plan regressions with SQL Performance Analyzer, one of the options you have, is to fix a previous, better plan.
-You can use SQL Plan Management for that.
+In this lab, you use SQL Plan Management to ensure that a SQL always use a good plan.
+When you have identified plan regressions with SQL Performance Analyzer, you can create a SQL Plan Baseline to ensure the optimizer chooses a plan from the baseline.

 Credits: You will use scripts written by Carlos Sierra.